MFA Director Lauren Grodstein Publishes New Novel

 Rutgers-Camden at AWP

-Rutgers-Camden students and staff will attend the AWP conference in Boston.
+Rutgers-Camden students and staff will attend the AWP conference in Seattle.
 Visit our table to learn more about who we are and what we do.

 MFA Students in Camden Classrooms